Texas Tech signed seven future Red Raiders to National Letters of Intent on Monday

 Locke totaled four RBI during the championship series against Oklahoma alone, driving a three-run double during the second game of the series before adding a RBI single in Alabama's 5-4 victory in the finale that sealed the program's first national title.
 The performance earned Locke WCWS All-Tournament honors.

 Locke played for the Texas Glory travel team before enrolling at Alabama.
-She earned her degree from Alabama in 2012.
+She earned her degree in exercise sports science from Alabama in 2012.